tobydriscoll/udmath305/_notes/nonlinear-equations/10-beyond-linearity.md

 y = \frac{y_0}{1 - y_0t}.
 $$

 But this solution is undefined at $t=1/y_0$.
-That is, we lose the *existence* of this solution, even though there is no lack of continuity in the ODE itself.
+(In the line-of-sight diagram above, the slope becomes infinite when the airplane is directly overhead.)
+We lose the *existence* of this solution, even though there is no lack of continuity in the ODE itself.

 Here's another instructive case.
 Suppose $y'=2\sqrt{y}$, and $y(0)=0$.
 It's clear that $y=t^2$ is a solution for all $t\ge 0$.
 But so is the zero function, $y\equiv 0$.
 For that matter, so is $y=u_c(t)(t-c)^2$ for any $c>0$.
 These solutions lack *uniqueness*.